<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 School Tour Tip #1: Make It Easy for Parents and Guardians to Sign Up for a Tour

-In this critical “buying stage,” you need to make it very easy for them to register for a tour.
+In this critical “buying stage,” you need to make it easy for them to register for a tour.
 The ideal solution is to create an online form that allows them to sign up for your school tour right there.

 Tip: This same form should also provide them with a link to put the tour of your school on their calendars.
 There are many plugins for WordPress websites that are free and can automate this for you.